 Enjoy live music, delicious drinks and tasty food at Happy Cow Bar & Grill.
-The Texas Hill Country oasis is the perfect place to grab a picnic table, kick back and enjoy a good burger, cold beer and great music.
-Live music is played on the large outdoor stage, the “Happy Cow Backyard,” every Frid
+This is the perfect place to grab a picnic table, kick back and enjoy a good burger, cold beer and great music.
+Live music is played on the large outdoor stage, the “Happy Cow Backyard,” every Friday.

 For millions of bargain hunters, brand name shopping doesn't get any bigger or better than the Tanger Outlets in San Marcos.